About English Alphabet

 Phonemic Awareness:

-Understanding the relationship between letters and sounds is crucial for developing phonemic awareness, which is the ability to recognize and manipulate individual sounds in spoken language.
+Understanding the relationship between letters and sounds is crucial for developing phonemic awareness, which is the ability to recognise and manipulate individual sounds in spoken language.

 click here About English Alphabet